 The City maintains the Municipal Bond and Interest Fund to retire debt associated with general obligation bonds.
 The funding source comes from levy and collection of ad valorem property taxes.
 Mississippi law limits the amount of general obligation debt a municipality may issue to 15% of total assessed value.
-As of September 30, 2023, the City's remaining margin for further debt issuance stands at \$23,003,144.
+As of September 30, 2024, the City's remaining margin for further debt issuance stands at \$21,931,623.
 The City was able to correct many findings in previous audits and, as a result was able to secure the Aa3 bond rating with the issuance of \$29,850,000 in general obligation bonds in December 2018.
 That rating was maintained with issuance of \$15,150,000 general obligation bonds in August 2020.
-These two bond issues complete the \$45 Million bond issuance planned for the Public Safety Complex and overpass construction in the eastern section of the City.
+These two bond issues complete the \$45 Million bond issuance which was used to complete the Public Safety Complex and the ongoing overpass construction and Hall Avenue project in the eastern section of the City.